 L(%) is a statistical method of describing noise which accounts for variance in noise levels throughout a given measurement period.
 L(%) is a way of expressing the noise level exceeded for a percentage of time in a given measurement period.
 For example since 5 minutes is 25% of 20 minutes, L(25) is the noise level that is equal to or exceeded for five minutes in a twenty-minute measurement period.
 It is L(%) that is used for most Noise Ordinance standards.
-For example most daytime County, state and County Noise Ordinances use an ordinance standard of 55 dBA for 30 minutes per hour or an L(50) level of 55 dBA.
+For example most daytime County, state and County Noise Ordinances use an ordinance standard of 55 dBA for 30 minutes per hour or an L(50)level of 55 dBA.
 In other words, the Noise Ordinance states that no noise level should exceed 55 dBA for more than fifty percent of a given period.

-6.10.1.2 Noise Criteria
+1.3 Noise Criteria

 The project site and most of the potentially impacted noise sensitive receptors are located in the City of Glendale.
 Residences to the west and north of the project site are primarily located in the City of Glendale, while most residences to the east and south are located in the City of Pasadena.
 Additionally, residential areas to the southeast along SR-134 are located in the City of Los Angeles.
 Community noise standards relevant to this project are contained in the City of Glendale General Plan and Noise Ordinance, the City of Pasadena General Plan and Noise Ordinance, as well as the City of Los Angeles General Plan and Noise Ordinance.
+These standards will be summarized and their relevance to the project will be discussed.